-- Fresh water was added too quickly (and from too high), causing a mini fish tank tsunami.
+- Fresh water added too quickly (and from too high), causing a mini fish tank tsunami.

-- You disturbed the sediment/dirt at the bottom of your fish tank when you were doing the water change.
+- You disturbed the sediment/dirt at the bottom of your fish tank while doing the water change.

-- Adding untreated water can cause a change in the water chemistry.
+- Adding untreated water, causing a change in water chemistry.

-- Your fish are producing too much waste, and the fish tank is going through a mini-cycle, causing a bacterial bloom.
+- Your fish produce too much waste, making your fish tank go through a mini-cycle and causing a bacterial bloom.